 Night at the museum – dose of local culture with a hint of fright

-Culture junkies can definitely enjoy Halloween, as many local museums and galleries across the UK offer late openings and themed exhibitions and attractions.
+Culture junkies can definitely enjoy a bunch of things to do on Halloween, as many local museums and galleries across the UK offer late openings, themed exhibitions and Halloween activities.
 Just check out your local museum to see what ideas for Halloween they’ll have in store!
 These Halloween attractions are usually family friendly and make for a great Halloween event in the comfort of your own city.
 On this occasion, the stunning Fairfax House decided to throw opening times and electricity out the window and offer a candlelit tour of the house.
 Lord Fairfay himself will lead you through the rooms and show you around his splendid home… even though he’s been presumed dead for centuries.
 You’ll have a chance to gain an insight into 18th century life in an appropriately strange and mystical atmosphere.

 Tickets to this even are £14 for adults and half price for children, including refreshments.
 The spooky tour of the mansion will begin at 7.30pm and last until 8.45pm.